 What is Microsoft Edge Secure Network?

 Edge Secure Network is a built-in security feature that routes your traffic through a secure network to protect data on public networks.
 It provides encryption and privacy protections but does not let you choose a country exit point like a traditional VPN.
+How many devices can i use with surfshark vpn an unlimited connection guide for your digital life 2026

 Can Edge Secure Network change my location?